Nagle's algorithm: Interaction with delayed ACK

 This algorithm interacts badly with TCP delayed acknowledgments (delayed ACK), a feature introduced into TCP at roughly the same time in the early 1980s, but by a different group.
 With both algorithms enabled, applications that do two successive writes to a TCP connection, followed by a read that will not be fulfilled until after the data from the second write has reached the destination, experience a constant delay of up to 500 milliseconds, the "ACK delay".
 It is recommended to disable either, although traditionally it's easier to disable Nagle, since such a switch already exists for real-time applications.

-A solution recommended by Nagle is to avoid the algorithm sending premature packets by buffering up application writes and then flushing the buffer:
+A solution recommended by Nagle, that prevents the algorithm sending premature packets, is by buffering up application writes then flushing the buffer:

 The user-level solution is to avoid write–write–read sequences on sockets.
 Write–read–write–read is fine.
 Write–write–write is fine.
 But write–write–read is a killer.
 So, if you can, buffer up your little writes to TCP and send them all at once.
 Using the standard UNIX I/O package and flushing write before each read usually works.

-Nagle considers delayed ACKs a "bad idea", since the application layer does not usually respond within the time window.
-For typical use cases, he recommends disabling "delayed ACK" instead of his algorithm, as "quick" ACKs do not incur as much overhead as many small packets do.
+Nagle considers delayed ACKs a "bad idea" since the application layer does not usually respond within the delay window (which would allow the ACK to be combined with the response packet).
+For typical (non-realtime) use cases, he recommends disabling delayed ACK instead of disabling his algorithm, as "quick" ACKs do not incur as much overhead as many small packets do for the same improvement in round-trip time.

 Disabling either Nagle or delayed ACK

 TCP implementations usually provide applications with an interface to disable the Nagle algorithm.
 This is typically called the TCP_NODELAY option.
 On Microsoft Windows the TcpNoDelay registry switch decides the default.
-TCP_NODELAY is present since the TCP/IP stack in 4.2BSD of 1983, a stack with many descendents.
+TCP_NODELAY is present since the TCP/IP stack in 4.2BSD of 1983, a stack with many descendants.